 Even better is that while most store- and spa-bought salt scrubs can cost upward of $30 per jar, this simple homemade recipe is just as easy to get at a fraction of the price.

-You can buy salt scrubs for $30, or you can make your own salt scrubs at home for a fraction of the cost.
-Salt scrubs are one of the easiest home spa products to make -- and a great gift if you put it in a pretty jar.
+Salt scrubs are one of the easiest home spa products to make, and they even make a great gift if you put it in a pretty jar.

-- 1/2 cup oil.
-Use sweet almond, grapeseed or another light-textured massage oil.
-Don't use simple cooking oil from your pantry.
+For the oil, should use sweet almond, grapeseed, or another light-textured massage oil instead of cooking oil from your pantry.

-- 1 cup sea salt.
-Baleine is a good choice.
-You can experiment with different textures to see what feels best for your skin.
-Don't use simple iodized table salt -- it's too harsh.
-If you have sensitive skin, make a sugar scrub, which is gentler.
+For the sea salt, Baleine is a good choice, but you can experiment with different brands and textures to see what feels best for your skin; however, don't use iodized table salt as it's too harsh, and if you have sensitive skin, you can make a gentler sugar scrub instead.

-Add the oil, mixing well with a spoon or wooden stick.
-The texture should be moist enough to hold together, but not overly oily.
-You can adjust the amount of oil (or add more salt) to achieve that texture.
+You'll begin by putting the salt (or another exfoliant) in a small bowl, then add the oil, mixing it well with a spoon or wooden stick.
+The texture should be moist enough to hold together but not overly oily, and you can adjust the amount of oil or add more salt to achieve the proper texture.